Salaah01/django-email-signals/README.md

 The repository comes with an example project to get you started.
 If you prefer to test this application yourself then I recommend cloning the repository.

 Navigating to `example` and running the Django project inside.

+## Testing
+In the root of the project there is a `runtests.py` file which can be used to run the tests.